atul-anurag-sharma/atulanurag/content/authors/admin/_index.md

 ---

 ## About Me
-I obtained a Bachelor’s degree in mathematics from <a href="https://ramjas.du.ac.in/college/web/index.php?r=department/department-of-mathematics" style="text-decoration: none; color: #1e90ff;">Ramjas College, University of Delhi</a>, and a Master’s degree in applied mathematics from <a href="https://www.nitw.ac.in/math" style="text-decoration: none; color: #1e90ff;">National Institute of Technology, Warangal, Telangana</a>.
+I obtained a Bachelor’s degree in mathematics from <a href="https://ramjas.du.ac.in/college/web/index.php?r=department/department-of-mathematics" style="text-decoration: none; color: blue;">Ramjas College, University of Delhi</a>, and a Master’s degree in applied mathematics from <a href="https://www.nitw.ac.in/math" style="text-decoration: none; color: blue;">National Institute of Technology, Warangal, Telangana</a>.
 I am currently a fifth-year Ph.D.
-Mathematics Candidate in the mathematics department at the <a href="https://math.njit.edu" style="text-decoration: none; color: #1e90ff;">Department of Mathematical Sciences, New Jersey Institute of Technology</a>.
-My advisor here is <a href="https://roygoodman.net" style="text-decoration: none; color: #1e90ff;">Dr. Roy Goodman</a>.
+Mathematics Candidate in the mathematics department at the <a href="https://math.njit.edu" style="text-decoration: none; color: blue;">Department of Mathematical Sciences, New Jersey Institute of Technology</a>.
+My advisor here is <a href="https://roygoodman.net" style="text-decoration: none; color: blue;">Dr. Roy Goodman</a>.